Federal investigators to examine deadly Phoenix tanker crash

 The National Transportation Safety Board said it was sending nine investigators to conduct a safety probe into the crash in cooperation with the Arizona public safety department.

-Among the issues that NTSB investigators will study is whether the crash could have been prevented if the tanker was equipped with electronic safety devices, said board spokesman Chris O’Neil.
+Among the issues that NTSB investigators will study is whether the crash could have been prevented if the tanker was equipped with electronic safety devices, board spokesman Chris O’Neil said.
 “Automatic emergency braking is definitely something we want to take a look at,” he said.

 Six of the nine people injured in the crash were taken to hospitals in critical condition, the Phoenix Fire Department said a statement.
 The four men and two women ranged in age from 22 to 45.
 Details on the four people killed were not immediately released.